nv1v/nvUI-WoTLKClassic/README.md

 5. Login to WoW and enable the add-ons from the Addons or Interface menu.

 ## Features
-An addon that statically adjusts the position and opacity of the default UI elements.
-Some of these elments include:
+An addon that tries to be as minimal as "necessary".
+This addon will statically adjust the position, opacity and scale of elements in the default user interface.
+This may include the following:
 - Unit Frames(Player, Target, TargetofTarget, Class Coloring)
 - Player Cast Bars(Scale, Remove Border/Clean)
 - MiniMap(Enable Mouse-wheel Zoom, Opacity)